-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 status and where they are in each process.
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Internet.
+Also, processes are broken down into steps, and checklists allow students and families without prior higher ed experience, to know their status and where they are in each process.
 Career Readiness Task Group completed a redesign of the College's Career Hub website in October 2022 that encompasses career development across campus, including tools, links, workshops, etc. All CE and non-CE websites contain widgets that auto populate employment information from career coach (i.e. average salary, industry growth).
 Increased the involvement of student graphic designers (i.e. Studio13) and student feedback in the design and updating of program websites.
 For example, engineering co-designed their media with student assistants in the programs from historically marginalized communities.
-Developed career/major information guides, update ADT website, and partner with Magic Mountie Podcast to record faculty and students/alumni for transfer programs, beginning with ADT degrees and continuing with non-ADT transfer programs (e.g. Engineering) to share their experience in learning and career experiences.
+Developed career/major information guides, update ADT website, and partner with Magic Mountie Podcast to record faculty and students/alumni for transfer programs, beginning with ADT degrees and continuing with non-ADT transfer programs (e.g. Engineering) to The website has come a long way, but additional ease of navigation and personalized content delivery that dynamically changes for each user, could make the Mt.
+SAC website even more appealing and useable for students and families without prior experience with higher education and for historically underrepresented students.
+Students who are comfortable with the website are more likely to explore and access more of its content.
 Develop a process to coordinate the updates that faculty are tasked with making to department/program webpages.